 Gastric Sleeve Surgery in Tijuana, Mexico

 Gastric Sleeve Surgery, also called Vertical Sleeve Gastrectomy (VSG), is one of the most innovative types of weight loss surgeries and the most popular option performed today.
 In the gastric sleeve procedure, the size of the stomach is significantly reduced – resulting in reduced hunger and feeling full faster.

-- Restriction in the stomach – it takes less food to fill up which leads to less calorie intake.
+- Restriction in the stomach – less food to feel full which decreases calorie intake.